Repto1/RocketPay/README.md

 ## 🚀 Technologies

-This project had been desenvolved with the following technologies:
+This project had been developed with the following technologies:

 - HTML & CSS
 - JavaScript & JSON